 "The collaboration between administration, student services, and the professors is really fluid and they are able to refer us when we have situations," says Tuan.
 "Northeast State is a great college."

-What st curriculum, pedagogy, and student learning outcomes that go far beyond course selection to helping students build the skills they need to navigate higher education.
-19 James Lowenstein, the author of If Advising Is Teaching, What Do Advisors Teach? suggests that advising must be an active learning process that won't work if it is a one-way transmission of information about course requirements and registration processes.
-20 "The student has the task of constructing an education with the advisor serving as a facilitator or midwife, to use Socrates' metaphor, 21 writes Lowenstein.
+Good advising makes it more possible for more students like Tuan to succeed as learners.
+And sophisticated discussions of advising describe it as a form of teaching.
+"Academic advising researchers, administrators and student service professionals alike make the case that advising is teaching," notes an article in Academic curriculum, pedagogy, and student learning outcomes that go far beyond course selection to helping students build the skills they need to navigate higher education.
+James Lowenstein, the author of If Advising Is Teaching, What Do Advisors Teach? suggests that advising must be an active learning process that won't work if it is a one-way transmission of information about course requirements and registration processes.
+"The student has the task of constructing an education with the advisor serving as a facilitator or midwife, to use Socrates' metaphor," writes Lowenstein.
 He argues that the most powerful outcome of advising is a grounded form of integrative learning: